 However, it commonly causes a painless lump or swelling at the lower front of the neck, below the Adam’s apple.

-Once the disease has reached a more advanced stage, a person may experience the following:
+Once the disease has reached a more advanced stage, a person may experience:

 In rare cases, thyroid cancer can affect thyroid hormone production, which can cause symptoms such as diarrhea and flushing.